Pluricanonical cycles and tropical covers: Leaky and pluricanonical numbers

 \section{Leaky and pluricanonical numbers}

 In this section we generalize the story of double Hurwitz numbers.
 Moduli spaces of tropical leaky covers give rise in a natural way to an enumerative problem analogous to tropical Hurwitz numbers. \rcolor{ Through the perspective of logarithmic geometry introduced in Section \ref{sec:tcpp} we see that the natural branch polynomial arising from tropical geometry yields a cohomology class on the moduli space of curves, whose evaluation against the logarithmic pluricanonical double ramification cycle $\mathsf{DR}^\lightening(\mathbf x,k)$ coincides with the count of tropical leaky covers, thus providing an algebraic intersection theoretic counterpart to the tropical enumerative problem.

-With our definition of tropical leaky covers this algebraic counterpart always involves moduli spaces of meromorphic sections of the pluricanonical bundle with specified divisors of zeroes and poles (and such that the divisor of poles is non-empty, i.e. the vector $\mathbf{x}$ must contain some negative entries).
-To include the case of holomorphic sections one should modify the set-up of leaky covers to allow for genus one {\it cul de sacs}, i.e. one-valent vertices of genus one with the edge to their left.
-While this is an interesting story that deserves to be investigated as it might yield interesting connections to integrable systems (\cite{Shad:pc}), in this work we choose our generalization to stick as close as possible to the case of Hurwitz numbers.} As before we adopt the simplifying convention of referring to $1$-leaky covers simply as leaky covers.
+As before we adopt the simplifying convention of referring to $1$-leaky covers simply as leaky covers. }